simonmichael/hledger/doc/AI.md

 The productivity benefits from AI-assisted software development are becoming obvious.
 And the disruptions, costs and risks of AI will keep becoming clearer.

-From 2026, in the hledger 2.x series, we are exploring the ethical and effective use of AI to assist hledger development.
+From 2026, in the hledger 2.x series, we are exploring ethical and effective use of AI to assist hledger development.

 If you are a hledger user who objects to any use of AI, for one reason or another: I can understand.
 The AI-free hledger 1.x still exists, will continue to receive regression fixes, and can be revived or forked at any time.

 ## Justification for AI use in this project